iSophes/Nuclear/docs/index.md

 <h2 class="second">Custom Networking</h2>

-Nuclear offers a Networking library called [Red](https://github.com/red-blox/Red), a "Simple, fast and powerful networking library".
+Nuclear offers a Networking library called [ByteNet](https://ffrostflame.github.io/ByteNet/), a networking framework which describes itself as "simple, buffer-based networking".
+We believe that this is currently one of the best networking libraries out and you should definitely use this.
 However, we don't tie you down to this and allow for easy changes to whichever networking library you may use!

 We like our customisability at Nuclear, and it's what our users deserve.